FEniCS/dolfinx/demo/pde/subdomains-poisson/python/documentation.rst

-This description goes through the implementation (in :download:`demo_subdomains-poisson.py`) of a solver for the above described equations.
+This description goes through the implementation (in :download:`demo_subdomains-poisson.py`) of a solver for the above described equation.

 In this example, different boundary conditions are prescribed on different parts of the boundaries, and different parts of the interior have different material properties.
 This information must be made available to the solver.
-One way of doing this, is to tag the different sub-regions with different (integer) labels, and later integrate over the specified regions.
-DOLFIN provides a class :py:class:`MeshFunction <dolfin.cpp.MeshFunction>` which is useful for these types of operations: instances of this class represents a function over mesh entities (such as over cells or over facets).
+One way of doing this, is to tag the different subregions with different (integer) labels, and later integrate over the specified regions.
+DOLFIN provides a class :py:class:`MeshFunction <dolfin.cpp.MeshFunction>` which is useful for these types of operations: instances of this class represent functions over mesh entities (such as over cells or over facets).
 Mesh functions can be read from file or, if explicit formulae for the domains are known, they can be constructed by way of instances of the :py:class:`SubDomain <dolfin.cpp.SubDomain>` class.
-The latter is the case here, so we begin by defining the left, right, top and bottom boundaries, and the interior obstacle domain using the :py:class:`SubDomain <dolfin.cpp.SubDomain>` class and creating instances of these classes:
+The latter is the case here, so we begin by defining the left, right, top and bottom boundaries, and the interior obstacle domain using the :py:class:`SubDomain <dolfin.cpp.SubDomain>` class and creating instances of these classes.

 .. code-block:: python